hepaccelerate/hepaccelerate/paper/paper.md

 \end{itemize}

 The kernels have been implemented in Python and just-in-time compiled to either multithreaded CPU or GPU (CUDA) code using the Numba package [@Lam:2015:NLP:2833157.2833162].
-We have chosen Python and Numba to implement the kernels in the spirit of quickly prototyping this idea, but this approach is not restricted to a particular programming environment.
+We have chosen Python and Numba to implement the kernels in the spirit of quickly prototyping this idea in \texttt{hepaccelerate}, but this approach is not restricted to a particular programming environment.
 The total number of lines of code for both the CPU and GPU implementations of all kernels is approximately 550 for each, reflecting the relative simplicity of the code.
-We have benchmarked the performance of the kernels on preloaded data on a multicore GPU-equipped workstation\footnote{24 core Intel Xeon E5-2687W v4 @ 3.00GHz, 2x nVidia Geforce Titan X GPUs and networked storage on HDDs using CephFS connected over a 10Gbit/s LAN}.
+We have benchmarked the performance of the kernels on preloaded data on a multicore GPU-equipped workstation\footnote{24 core Intel Xeon E5-2687W v4 @ 3.00GHz, 2x nVidia Geforce Titan X GPUs and networked storage on HDDs using CephFS connected over a 10Gbit/s LAN.
+We use the Intel distribution of python, numpy and numba for the multithreaded CPU backend and CUDA 10.1 for testing the GPU backend.}.
-The results are shown on Fig. \ref{fig:kernel_benchmarks}.
+The results are shown on the figure below.
-We find that even complex kernels perform at speeds of tens of MHz (millions of events per second).
-We find a total speedup of approximately 20-30x over single-core performance on a GPU for the kernels.

 ![Benchmarks of the computational kernels.
 We compare the performance of the kernels on approximately 11 million preloaded events with respect to the number of CPU threads used.
 We find that using multiple CPU threads leads to a sublinear increase in performance, whereas the kernels on the GPU generally receive a  20-30x speedup over a single thread.
-In particular, we find that the kernel for computing $\Delta R$ masking between two collections runs at a speed of 7 MHz on a single-thread of the CPU and is sped up by about a factor x15 using the GPU.\label{fig:kernel_benchmarks}](plots/kernel_benchmarks.pdf){ width=8cm }
+In particular, we find that the kernel for computing $\Delta R$ masking between two collections runs at a speed of 7 MHz on a single-thread of the CPU and is sped up by about a factor x15 using the GPU. ](plots/kernel_benchmarks.pdf){ width=8cm }

+We find that even complex kernels perform at speeds of tens of MHz (millions of events per second) on a single CPU thread, whereas a total speedup of approximately 20-30x over single-core performance is common on a GPU for the kernels.

 # Analysis benchmark

 Besides testing the individual kernels in a controlled setting, we benchmark this kernel-based approach in a prototypical top quark pair analysis using CMS Open Data from 2012 [@cmsopendata-mc1; @cmsopendata-mc2; @cmsopendata-mc3; @cmsopendata-mc4; @cmsopendata-mc5; @cmsopendata-mc6; @cmsopendata-mc7; @cmsopendata-mc8; @cmsopendata-mc9; @cmsopendata-data1; @cmsopendata-data2].
 The datasets are processed from the experiment-specific format to a columnar format using a publicly-available tool [@aod2nanoaod] and recompressed with the LZ4 algorithm in ROOT, with the derived datasets being online [@cmsopendata-private-derived].
-We stress that this derived dataset is not meant to be used for new physics results, but rather to replicate the computing conditions that are encountered in the data analysis groups at the experiments.
+We stress that this derived dataset is not meant to be used for independent physics results, but rather to replicate the computing conditions that are encountered in the data analysis groups at the experiments.
 The resulting derived datasets, corresponding to about 90GB of simulation and 55GB of data with the single muon trigger, are further processed in our benchmark analysis.

 The benchmark analysis implements the following features in a single end-to-end pass: